No-Trade-No-Life/Yuan/docs/en/vendor-guide/implementation-checklist.md

   - Always call the venue’s _official_ “open orders” REST (e.g., `/mix/order/orders-pending`, `/spot/trade/orders-pending`).
 Do **not** reconstruct from submissions.
   - Map `product_id` using `encodePath(instType, instId)` (or `encodePath('SPOT', symbol)`), convert `side/posSide/tradeSide` to Yuan’s `OPEN_*` / `CLOSE_*` directions, surface `submit_at`, `price`, and `traded_volume`.
   - Register one service per account (futures, spot, funding, etc.) and refresh every ≤5 s within rate limits.
+  - Pair each `providePendingOrdersService` with an `addAccountMarket` call so downstream consumers can map account IDs to the right market.

 ## 3. Product Catalog